Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at our desks.

 It is safe to say that in a typical working week, we end up spending at least 1/3rd of our time on office desks.
 And that’s a lot!

 Sure, team collaboration tools like Chanty help improve productivity and business communication.
-But the ambiance and decor of a desk space play a crucial role in productivity too.
+But the ambiance and desk decor play a crucial role in productivity too.

 According to research by Techtoday, office spaces that introduced green plants and let sunlight in improved the productivity of employees by up to 6 percent and enhanced creativity by 15 percent.